fastverse/fastverse/README.md

 - **[SLmetrics](https://github.com/serkor1/SLmetrics)**: Fast and memory-efficient evaluation of statistical learning algorithms, categorical, cross-sectional and time series data (3 dependencies).

 - **[fastmatrix](https://github.com/faosorios/fastmatrix)** provides a small set of functions written in C or Fortran providing fast computation of some matrices and operations useful in statistics (0 dependencies).

-- **[matrixTests](https://github.com/karoliskoncevicius/matrixTests)** efficient execution of multiple statistical hypothesis tests on rows and columns of matrices (1 dependency).

 - **[rrapply](https://CRAN.R-project.org/package=rrapply)**: The `rrapply()` function extends base `rapply()` by including a condition or predicate function for the application of functions and diverse options to prune or aggregate the result (0 dependencies).